typedb/typedb/docs/spec.md

 (Namely, in the second branch we want the row entry `r($x) = empty`).

-In the spec, this is now realized by marking `try`-bound vars (they are termed "optionally quantified"), seperately from `not`-bound variables (they are termed "properly quantified").
+In the spec, this is now realized by marking `try`-bound vars (they are termed "optionally quantified"), separately from `not`-bound variables (they are termed "properly quantified").
 The former is returned as empty if we are in the `not` branch of `try`.

 The problem now arises if we gate `try`'s with `not`.
 ```